The North Face’s latest quest? Clothes that last forever

 Some of the learnings are small and practical.
 Hennessy says that interacting with worn-out clothes helped her see parts of garments that tend to break or tear first, so designers will now reinforce these parts.
 She also learned that some zippers tend to give out more than others, so this will inform what kinds of zippers the company uses going forward.
 “There are some immediate steps we’re taking, but we’re also interested in spurring conversations among the design team, so this is an ongoing part of what we do,” says Hennessy.

 One potential area of inquiry is how to extend the life of garments that are too worn out to be repaired.
 In a pilot workshop of the Renewed Design Residency, which took place in October 2019, four North Face designer had access to a pile of garments that were beyond repair, and each of them created a one-of-a-kind piece from these scraps.
 These “renewed” pieces include hooded sweatshirts and jackets that have a familiar North Face silhouette, but they also look like they were inspired by bricolage.
 My favorite piece from the line is a kimono sweater made from an old puffer coat: it’s chic, with clean lines, giving new life to a garment that would have ended up in the trash.
-Starting today, four pieces that came out of the inaugural Design Residency will be auctioned on The North Face’s Renewed website, and 100% of the proceeds will be donated to The North Face Explore Fund, which gives money to environmental nonprofits.
+Starting today, four pieces that came out of the inaugural Design Residency will be auctioned on the North Face’s Renewed website, and 100% of the proceeds will be donated to the North Face Explore Fund, which gives money to environmental nonprofits.

-This limited-edition collection is more of a showcase than a representation of where The North Face’s designers will take the brand’s garments.
+This limited-edition collection is more of a showcase than a representation of where the North Face’s designers will take the brand’s garments.
 A more practical approach to circularity involves making sure no fabric goes to waste in the manufacturing process.
 It means creating collections of clothes that are so classic, so they don’t go out of style in next season or the next decade.
 It means creating garments that don’t wear out after years of continued use.
 And it means investing in technologies that will allow you to recycle garments into entirely new garments once they have reached the very end of their life cycle, much the same way we turn used aluminum cans into new ones.

 It’s clearly a long, challenging process for apparel brands to reinvent their products with circularity in mind.
 Perhaps a bigger challenge is enlisting consumers in the fight for a more sustainable fashion industry.
 After decades in which disposable fast fashion reigned supreme, brands will need to work hard to help consumers make the paradigm shift to thinking that clothes aren’t short-term purchases but long-term investments.